 Students holding a baccalaureate degree from a regionally accredited institution from the list of undergraduate degrees provided below and a "cumulative" grade point average of 3.4 or above may be "unconditionally" admitted to the listed graduate program below.
 Not all graduate programs participate in Troy Honors Graduate Admission.
 Participating graduate programs are listed on the following page.
 Students admitted as a Troy Honors Graduate must complete an Application for Admission and pay the application fee.
 Upon verification of the graduating cumulative grade point average and corresponding undergraduate degree, all admission exams and letters of recommendation are waived.
-Please see chart on the next page for the full listing of participating programs and required baccalaureate degrees.
+Please see chart for the full listing of participating programs and required baccalaureate degrees.
+Applicants from non-AACSB accredited institutions will automatically go through a Sorrell College admission review before acceptance.